rsyslog/rsyslog/source/dev_oplugins.rst

 The second restriction is that if a plugin makes commits in between (what is perfectly legal) those commits must be in-order.
-So if a commit is made for message ten out of 50, this means that messages one to nine are also commited.
-It would be possible to remove this restriction, but we have decided to deliberately introduce it to simpify things.
+So if a commit is made for message ten out of 50, this means that messages one to nine are also committed.
+It would be possible to remove this restriction, but we have decided to deliberately introduce it to simplify things.

 Output Plugin Transaction Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~